Search

 This data includes charts showing the life expectancy of men and women in Buckinghamshire, healthy life expectancy, as well as maps showing how life expectancy varies according to where residents live and the year they were born.
 These are important summary measures of ill-health and death within the population.

-life expectancy in Buckinghamshire
+Life expectancy in Buckinghamshire

 Life expectancy at birth provides the average number of years a person would expect to live based on current mortality rates.